sedoo/SedooCatalogueScriptsExemples/README.md

 # SedooCatalogueScriptsExemples
-Exemples to connect to SEDOO Catalogues
+Examples to connect to SEDOO Catalogues